-- 4.13 As part of the yearly inspection programme the HMICFRS also undertook a PEEL inspection, the inspection framework has now evolved from previous years into an Integrated PEEL Assessment (IPA) which comprises of three elements:

-- 1. PEEL inspections

-- 2. Force Management Statements (FMS)

-- 3. Force Monitoring

-- 4.14 With regard to PEEL inspections these are now amalgamated into one inspection and one report rather than twice per year.
-The latest PEEL inspection was published in May 2019 and the overarching question sets are set out below:

-- Effectiveness How effectively does the force reduce crime and keep people safe? - Efficiency How efficiently does the force operate and how sustainable are its services to the public? - Legitimacy How legitimately does the force treat the public and its workforce? - 4.15 The force achieved 'Good' for Effectiveness, 'Outstanding' for Efficiency and 'Good' for Legitimacy.
+- 4.13 As part of the yearly inspection programme the HMICFRS also undertook a PEEL inspection, the inspection framework has now evolved from previous years into an Integrated PEEL Assessment (IPA) which comprises of three elements: - 1.
+PEEL inspections - 2.
+Force Management Statements (FMS) - 3.
+Force Monitoring - 4.14 With regard to PEEL inspections, these were amalgamated into one inspection and one report rather than twice per year.
+The latest PEEL inspection was published in May 2019 and the overarching question sets are set out below: - Effectiveness How effectively does the force reduce crime and keep people safe? - Efficiency How efficiently does the force operate and how sustainable are its services to the public? - Legitimacy How legitimately does the force treat the public and its workforce? - 4.15 The force achieved 'Good' for Effectiveness, 'Outstanding' for Efficiency and 'Good' for Legitimacy.
 The force was congratulated on how it keeps people safe and reduces crime.
 HMICFRS also commended Norfolk Constabulary for the progress it has made over the period and was confident it was well-equipped for its strong performance to continue. - 4.16 Force Management Statements are a self-assessment that Chief Constables prepare and give to HMICFRS each year.
-It is a statement and explanation of: - The demand the force expects to face in the next four years - How the force will change and improve its workforce and other assets to cope with that demand - How the force will improve its efficiency to make sure the gap between future demand and future capability is as small as it can reasonably be; and - The money the force expects to have to do all this - 4.17 HMICFRS are currently planning a pilot for a revised inspection framework and it is not anticipated that the force will be assessed using the current criteria.
-The force awaits further details on the revised approach to inspection. - 4.18 Regarding data protection, data breaches continue to be reported to the relevant areas.
-Each one is investigated and appropriate action is taken to contain and manage the risk.
+It is a statement and explanation of: - o The demand the force expects to face in the next four years - o How the force will change and improve its workforce and other assets to cope with that demand - o How the force will improve its efficiency to make sure the gap between future demand and future capability is as small as it can reasonably be; and - o The money the force expects to have to do all this - 4.17 HMICFRS have announced a revised inspection framework for the 2021 PEEL Inspection, and it is not anticipated that the force will be assessed using the current criteria.
+The revised inspection criteria include a Victim Service Assessment (VSA) which predominately looks at quality of service provided to victims from point of contact to outcome.
+The current PEEL themes of Effectiveness, Efficiency and Legitimacy will be assessed as woven through the VSA.
+The current Areas for Improvement (AFI) assigned to the force will also be reviewed during this 2021 inspection.
+The HMICFRS have also announced an addition to the four tier assessment grading used at present.
+The grading of "Adequate" creates a fifth tier and will be positioned between Requires Improvement and Good. - 4.18 Regarding data protection, data breaches continue to be reported to the relevant areas.
+Each one is investigated, and appropriate action is taken to contain and manage the risk.
 The Deputy Chief Constables (Senior Information Risk Officers (SIRO)) are involved in the high-risk data breaches that are considered for referral to the Information Commissioners Office.
-Norfolk and Suffolk Constabularies made 5 referrals in 2019 (compared to 6 in 2018).
-None of these have resulted in formal action from the ICO, however procedure changes were implemented in light of 3 of these instances and the other two required us to ensure we were delivering extra data protection training to those involved in the breaches. - 4.19 An internal audit has been scheduled in March 2020 for the OPCCN in the areas of Information Management and Information Security, the findings of this audit are expected to be available later in the new financial year as the audit has now been postponed due to the Covid 19 pandemic.
+Norfolk and Suffolk Constabularies made 10 referrals (6 Norfolk, 4 Suffolk) in financial year 20/21 (compared to 5 in the previous year).
+None of these have resulted in formal action from the ICO (2 are currently still outstanding).
+However, procedure changes were implemented in light of 4 of these instances.
+Words of advice and further training in data protection is provided as a consequence of every breach.
+The Chief Executive of the OPCCN is the Data Controller and manages data breaches of which there have been none during 2020-21.

+4.19 An internal audit took place in March 2020 for the OPCCN in the areas of Information Management and Information Security, the OPCCN received substantial assurance for its activity in this area.